Stability, corners, and other 2-dimensional shapes: Stability and almost sure stability

-\begin{remark} ~ \begin{enumerate}[(a)] \item It is immediate that robust stability is preserved by finite Boolean combinations as well as by permutation of the variables: if $S\subseteq X\times Y$ is robustly $k$-stable, then so is the inverse relation
+\begin{remark} ~ \begin{enumerate}[(a)] \item It is immediate that almost sure stability is preserved by finite Boolean combinations as well as by permutation of the variables: if $S\subseteq X\times Y$ is almost surely $k$-stable, then so is the inverse relation

-\item Fact \ref{F:UdiExercise} yields that the internal relation $S$ defined over the countable subset $A$ is not robustly $k$-stable if and only if it induces a half-graph of height $k$ witnessed by a dense tuple $(a_1, b_1, \ldots, a_k, b_k)$ in good position over $A$.
+\item Fact \ref{F:UdiExercise} yields that the internal relation $S$ defined over the countable subset $A$ is not almost surely $k$-stable if and only if it induces a half-graph of height $k$ witnessed by a dense tuple $(a_1, b_1, \ldots, a_k, b_k)$ in good position over $A$.

-As a consequence, whenever a relation $S$ is comparable to an internal $k$-stable or even a robustly $k$-stable relation $S'$, Remark \ref{R:Comp} yields that $S$ is robustly $k$-stable. \end{enumerate} \end{remark}
+As a consequence, whenever a relation $S$ is comparable to an internal $k$-stable or even an almost surely $k$-stable relation $S'$, Remark \ref{R:Comp} yields that $S$ is almost surely $k$-stable. \end{enumerate} \end{remark}

-We will see in Proposition \ref{P:robuststable_boxes} below that every robustly stable relation $S\subseteq X\times Y$ can be approximated for every $\epsilon>0$ by a finite union of internal boxes of the form $X'\times Y'$.
-Hence, the robustly $k$-stable relation is $\epsilon$-comparable to a stable relation $S'$, although our methods do not allow us to compute the degree of stability of $S'$.
+We will see in Proposition \ref{P:robuststable_boxes} below that every almost surely stable relation $S\subseteq X\times Y$ can be approximated for every $\epsilon>0$ by a finite union of internal boxes of the form $X'\times Y'$.
+Hence, the almost surely $k$-stable relation is $\epsilon$-comparable to a stable relation $S'$, although our methods do not allow us to compute the degree of stability of $S'$.

-In fact, the (bipartite version of the) induced removal lemma \cite{EFR86} implies that every robustly $k$-stable must be comparable to a $k$-stable relation, but we do not know how to give a model-theoretic proof of this result.
+In fact, the (bipartite version of the) induced removal lemma \cite{EFR86} implies that every almost surely $k$-stable must be comparable to a $k$-stable relation, but we do not know how to give a model-theoretic proof of this result.
 So we ask the following: